Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 toddler hand holding pumpkin zucchini muffin

-How to Make Zucchini and Pumpkin Muffins
+How to Make Zucchini Pumpkin Muffins

 First, mix your dry and wet ingredients separately.